rasavant-ms/ohl-kafka/challenge-1/kafka/README.md

 For this challenge you will be using the public Kafka Helm Chart.
 You will need to set up a `values.yaml` file to allow external access.

 You will be using the `LoadBalancer` external service as NodePort is not supported on AKS.
-The `LoadBalancers` will all need to use the same port and do not need to be distinct, so you will be using the `firstListenerPort` setting of the chart.
+The `LoadBalancers` will all need to use the same port so `external.distinct: false`, and you will be using the `firstListenerPort` setting of the chart.

 You will need to create static IPs ahead of time to supply to the Helm chart via `external.loadBalancerIP`, as the Kafka broker needs to know the IP Address or DNS name via the `advertised.listeners` setting.